Gestational Diabetes Mellitus - Diabetes During Pregnancy

 Causes of Gestational Diabetes Mellitus (GDM)

-Gestational Diabetes Mellitus (GDM) is a condition characterized by high blood sugar levels that develop during pregnancy.
-While the exact causes of GDM are not entirely clear, several factors have been identified as potential contributors.
+Gestational Diabetes Mellitus (GDM) is a condition marked by elevated blood glucose levels that develops during pregnancy.
+Although the exact mechanisms are not fully understood, several biological and lifestyle-related factors are known to contribute to its onset.

-Women who have had GDM in a previous pregnancy are more likely to develop the condition again in subsequent pregnancies.
+Women who have had GDM in a prior pregnancy are more likely to develop it again in future pregnancies.
+This suggests a persistent underlying susceptibility to insulin resistance or beta-cell dysfunction.

 Risk Factors for Gestational Diabetes Mellitus (GDM)

-Several factors increase the risk of developing GDM, including:
+Several factors are known to increase the likelihood of developing GDM, including:

 Symptoms of Gestational Diabetes Mellitus (GDM)